 James Wan has become a major directorial force in the horror genre ever since his emergence with Saw (2004).
 Wan subsequently gained a strong foothold in the horror genre and went on to make the ventriloquist’s dummy film Dead Silence (2007), the vigilante film Death Sentence (2007), the haunting/astral projection film Insidious (2010), the true-life haunting/possession film The Conjuring (2013), Insidious Chapter 2 (2013), The Conjuring 2 (2016) and the DC Comics superhero adaptation Aquaman (2018).

-Beyond directing, Wan has become prolific as a producer with works like all of the Saw and Insidious sequels, Demonic (2015), Lights Out (2016), the tv series Swamp Thing (2019) and Mortal Kombat (2021).
+Beyond directing, Wan has become prolific as a producer with works like all of the Saw and Insidious sequels, Demonic (2015), Lights Out (2016), the tv series Swamp Thing (2019), Mortal Kombat (2021), the tv series Archive 81 (2022), M3gan (2022), Insidious: The Red Door (2023) and The Nun II (2023).
 Wan has been workaholic in creating a shared universe out of the Conjuring films with the likes of Annabelle (2014) and sequels The Nun (2018) and The Curse of La Llorona (2019).
 It is this that IMHO degrades Wan’s name as none of these spinoffs and sequels come near approaching the mastery he shows when in the director’s seat himself.
 Malignant would appear to be another of these shared universe films – with there being a background appearance from McKenna Grace from Annabelle Comes Home (2019), although I failed to spot where she appears.